Zi-Li/jeopardy/README.md

 Description:
 This is a basic display to use for a game of Jeopardy.
-I built this for use at a church youth ministry as I did not want to use a slideshow (since I did not want to have to manually edit values during the game).
+I built this to use at my church's youth ministry as I did not want to use a slideshow (since I did not want to have to manually edit values during the game).
 I've left space to add a second Jeopardy stage if I ever revisit this project, but I didn't make it because I didn't want the game to drag on too long.